Hawaiian Healing's Skin Care Smart Start

 Here are some of the common offenders to look for when you check that label:

-- Parabens - This group of substances, including methylparaben, ethylparaben, propylparaben, butylparaben and isobutylparaben, are preservatives used to stop the growth of fungus and bacteria.
+- Parabens - This group of substances, including methylparaben, ethylparaben, propylparaben, butylparaben, and isobutylparaben, are preservatives used to stop the growth of fungus and bacteria.
 Preservatives have their role to play; however, they’re now known to disrupt hormone function, cause reproductive problems, and have been linked to causing breast cancer.

 - Unidentified Fragrances - Many synthetic fragrances are volatile substances that must undergo a reaction to impart their scent.
 For this reason, they can be aggravating, especially to sensitive skin, and chronic irritation from repeated use can cause damage over the long term.
-Some of the vague terms that you’ll want to look out for on labels include: fragrance, parfum, and parfume. * best alternative – essential oils
+Some of the vague terms that you’ll want to look out for on labels include fragrance, parfum, and perfume. * best alternative – essential oils

 - Petrolatum - Petrolatum is derived from crude oil, which is not a renewable resource.
-Currently, only the highly refined versions of it are allowed in skin care products in the European Union and Canada.
+Currently, only the highly refined versions of it are allowed in skincare products in the European Union and Canada.
 The substance itself has not been directly linked to cancer; the problems with it come, instead, from the possibility of contamination by cancer-causing substances found in crude oil.

 - Synthetic Colors - Again, the problem with synthetic colors often lies in the lack of information.
 Where synthetic dyes are used, it’s difficult to determine exactly what chemicals you’re dealing with.
 It’s much safer to avoid these dyes as many are derived from coal tar and some contain heavy metal salts.
 In most cases, these dyes are labeled with “FD&C” or “D&C.” * best alternative – beetroot